boywert/ahf_MULTIDVIR/README.md

        cd ahf_MULTIDVIR
        ```

-- Edit AHF-v1.0-088/Makefile.config and template/ahf.template according to the run and the system.
+- Edit AHF-v1.0-088/Makefile.config and template/ahf.template according to the run and the system (See AHF documentation).

-- Edit USERDVIR.list for the DVIR list
+- Edit USERDVIR.list for the DVIR list.

 - Edit template/apollo_mpi.pbs (SGE) or create one for your system